adur1990/Pass-for-macOS/README.md

 SuperSecurePassword
 login: John Appleseed
 ```

+### Dependencies
+Pass for macOS relies on three dependencies:
+* With [KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts) by [Sindre Sorhus](https://github.com/sindresorhus) ([Their twitter profile](https://twitter.com/sindresorhus?lang=de)) it is possible to a) specify global shortcuts for apps and to b) let users record their own global shortcuts.
+* [Preferences](https://github.com/sindresorhus/Preferences) by [Sindre Sorhus](https://github.com/sindresorhus) ([Their twitter profile](https://twitter.com/sindresorhus?lang=de)) lets developers create Preference windows easily.
+* The [Sparkle Project](https://sparkle-project.org) gives developers all functionality to implement an update mechanism to their app.

 ## Installation
 You have three options to use Pass for macOS: use the Github releases, homebrew or build it yourself.